covidsafewatch/website/input/senate-submissions/slow-response-to-public-panic.md

-Title: Slow resolution in response to public panic
+Title: Slow response to public panic
 Status: Not submitted.
 Requires proof read and readability improvements.
 ---